Devil4ngle/Idle_Slayer_Script/index.md

    - It only works after you beat him in the story mode

-# Join Our Idle Slayer Scripting Discord Community!
+# Join the Idle Slayer Scripting Discord Community!

 For additional assistance or to connect with a community, join the [Idle Slayer Scripting Discord Server](https://discord.gg/aEaBr77UDn)